Which products and countries?

 Applicable from when?

 If you have any questions as a result of this post, or want to know more about the deforestation regulation?
-Please do not hesitate to get in touch with one of our Specialists.
+Please do not hesitate to get in touch with one of our specialists.